jgauthi/poc_symfony6_messenger/README.md

 docker-compose stop
 ```

-For look at emails send by the smtp service, look at this url <http://localhost:1080> (maildev).
+* For look at emails send by the smtp service, look at this url <http://localhost:1080> (maildev).
+* For database management, you can look at phpmyadmin: <http://localhost:8080>.

 Debug commands: